 - antiviral tablets, such as tenofovir or entecavir

-Antiviral medications can help to reduce symptoms and prevent liver damage.
-But they rarely completely get rid of the hepatitis B virus.
-Instead, the goal of treatment is to have the lowest viral load possible.
+Antiviral medications can help to reduce your symptoms and prevent liver damage, but they rarely completely get rid of the hepatitis B virus.
+Instead, the goal of treatment is for you to have the lowest viral load possible.
 Viral load refers to the amount of a virus in a blood sample.

-If you have chronic hepatitis B, you’ll likely need to follow up with a doctor every six months for a blood test to determine your viral load and liver health.
-Based on your results, your doctor may alter your medication dosage.
+If you have chronic hepatitis B, you’ll likely need to follow up with a doctor every 6 months for a blood test to determine your viral load and liver health.
+Based on your results, a doctor may alter your medication dosage.
 Some people with severe chronic hepatitis B may eventually need a liver transplant.

-There’s no cure for hepatitis B, but the condition is easily preventable by taking a few precautions.
-Hepatitis B is often spread through sexual contact, shared needles, and accidental needle sticks.
+There’s no cure for hepatitis B, but the infection is preventable and can be avoided by taking a few precautions.
+Hepatitis B is often spread through sexual contact, shared needles, and accidental needlesticks.

-You can reduce your risk of developing hepatitis B or spreading the virus to others by:
+You can lower your risk of developing hepatitis B or spreading the virus to others by:

-- using protection, such as condoms, during sexual activity
+- using condoms or other barrier methods during sexual activity

 - getting regularly tested for hepatitis B